 Deferred commissions are the incremental costs that are directly associated with non-cancelable subscription contracts with customers and consist of sales commissions paid to our direct sales force.
 The commissions are deferred and amortized over the non-cancelable terms of the related customer contracts.
 Sales commissions are generally paid up front and one month in arrears, however, payment timing is based on contractual terms of the underlying subscription contract and is subject to an evaluation of customer credit-worthiness.
 The deferred commission amounts are recoverable through the future revenue streams under the non-cancelable customer contracts.
-We capitalized commission costs of \$8.0 million and \$14.2 million for the years ended January 31, 2016 and 2017.
+We capitalized commission costs of \$8.0 million, \$14.2 million, \$2.4 million and \$1.7 million for the years ended January 31, 2016 and 2017 and the three months ended April 30, 2016 and 2017 (unaudited), respectively.
 Amortization of deferred commissions is included in sales and marketing expense in the consolidated statements of operations.
-As of January 31, 2016 and 2017, we recorded short-term deferred commissions of \$5.9 million and \$7.5 million, and long-term deferred commissions of \$1.2 million and \$5.6 million in other long-term assets on the consolidated balance sheets.
+As of January 31, 2017 and April 30, 2017 (unaudited), we recorded short-term deferred commissions of \$7.5 million and \$7.4 million, respectively, and long-term deferred commissions of \$5.6 million and \$4.8 million, respectively, in other long-term assets on the consolidated balance sheets.